Health Library

 Exams and Tests

-The health care provider will perform a physical exam of the child.
-The parents will be asked about their child's symptoms.
+Your health care provider will perform a physical exam of your child.
+You may be asked about your child's symptoms.

 Tests may include: